 Panipat Trailer: Arjun Kapoor Locks Horns With Sanjay Dutt On Battlefield; Kriti Sanon Impresses Too

 After treating us with some grand posters, the makers of 'Panipat' finally released the official trailer of the magnum opus today.
-Based on the Third Battle Of Panipat, the film stars Arjun Kapoor as the Maratha Commander-in-Chief Sadashiv Rao Bhau, Kriti Sanon as his wife Parvati Bai and Sanjay Dutt as the Afghan invader Ahmad Shah Abdali.
+Based on the Third Battle of Panipat, the film stars Arjun Kapoor as the Maratha Commander-in-Chief Sadashiv Rao Bhau, Kriti Sanon as his wife Parvati Bai and Sanjay Dutt as the Afghan invader Ahmad Shah Abdali.

-Set in the year 1761, 'Panipat' entails the events that led to the Third Battle Of Panipat.
+Set in the year 1761, 'Panipat' entails the events that led to the Third Battle of Panipat.
 It tells the story about how Sadashiv Rao Bhau (Arjun Kapoor), the Commander-in-Chief of the Maratha army led a northern expedition in order to repel the invading forces of Ahmad Shah Abdali (Sanjay Dutt), the King of Afghanistan.

-Speaking about the trailer, like Sanjay Leela Bhansali, Ashutosh Gowariker has a keen eye for grandeur and opulence in his films and his upcoming film 'Panipat' stands a proof to that.
-On the flipside, the film also reminds one largely of 'Bajirao Mastani' and 'Padmaavat' in terms of a few scenes.
+Speaking about the trailer, like Sanjay Leela Bhansali, Ashutosh Gowariker has a keen eye for grandeur and opulence in his films, and his upcoming film 'Panipat' stands proof to that.
+On the flip side, the film also reminds one largely of 'Bajirao Mastani' and 'Padmaavat' as far as a few scenes are considered.
 But then, it would be too early to judge the film purely by its trailer.

 The film also stars Mohnish Bahl, Padmini Kolhapure, Mir Sarwar and Zeenat Aman.